alextaujenis/RBD_Timer/README.md

 # Arduino Timer Library
 Never write delay() or millis() again!
 This is a high-level foundation for managing many concurrent timed events.
+This library also handles Arduino timer rollover correctly.

 #Why?
 The Arduino real-time loop stops advancing when you write delay() in your sketch.
 You can keep the real-time loop moving by using millis() to track time and create delay, but it's more complicated and soon becomes messy to manage.
 The Timer class is a very simple replacement for all your millis() math.

+#Relative vs. Absolute Time
+This library works with relative time instead of absolute.
+This means there will be a few microseconds of time loss between cycles if you want to run something (for example) precisely every 5 minutes.
+This library is better suited for managing immediate program flow, (for example) like starting a timer and using it's reported percentage to dim an LED over the course of 1 second.
+You should use this timer really hard while it's active, then consider it dead and restart it to use it again.

 #Example Sketch
 0. Install this Arduino Library by copying it to your libraries folder